 Medical malpractice cases are complex in nature.
 In order to ensure that there are consequences for mistakes made in the medical profession, a specialized medical malpractice lawyer is required to bring forward a malpractice claim.
 Medical malpractice lawyers have a strong understanding of healthcare standards, and can help you assess whether the situation that you or a loved one has experienced has a foundation for a claim.

 A medical malpractice lawyer can also guide a malpractice case through the legal system, allowing you and your family the peace of mind to begin the recovery or healing process.
-Although Ontario's healthcare systems generally provide excellent coverage for all variety of illnesses and injuries, negligent care resultant in serious injury, disability, or death can cause significant grief and trauma for effected patients and their families.
+Although Ontario's healthcare systems generally provide excellent coverage for all variety of illnesses and injuries, negligent care resulting in serious injury, disability, or death can cause significant grief and trauma for affected patients and their families.

 The lawyers in our medical malpractice group at Neinstein are part of a winning team that is dedicated to patient safety.
 Our lawyers are frequently recommended by former clients and by the Lexpert directory.